pantheon-systems/documentation/source/_docs/horizontal-scalability.md

 You'll need to decide how to distribute traffic across the available PHP app servers.
 Open-source tools like Nginx, HAProxy, and Pound can fill this role, but you can also solve this with hardware (e.g. an F5 appliance) or with a cloud-based load balancer (e.g. Amazon’s ELBs).

 ## Managing Temporary Files
 The `/tmp` directory is not shared across application containers, making temporary files created by your site's framework inaccessible for requests served by another container.
 A plan for managing these files should be implemented prior to scaling the site out.
-For more details, see [Temporary File Management with Multiple Application Containers](/docs/temp-files).
+For more details, see [Temporary File Management](/docs/tmp/).